 That dream finally came into fruition in April this year – with strangers no less.
 See, I have never traveled solo with strangers before this.
 I had no clue how it was going to turn out.
 The fact that I have a low threshold for pain and needles was burning at the back of my mind.

 The journey started in Ohayami Trans that brought us to Banaue.
 After an arctic 10-hour bus ride, a side trip to the famous Banaue Rice Terraces was in order.
 From there, we took a van to Bontoc to meet up with Will, The Broke Backpacker, who was to join us to meet the famous traditional tattoo master.

-After arming ourselves with provisions (TIP: bring candies and bread) and a hearty lunch, our party of four searched for the jeepney heading to Tabuk.
+After arming ourselves with provisions (we brought candies and bread, as advised by friends) and a hearty lunch, our party of four searched for the jeepney heading to Tabuk.
 But luck was on our side and we stumbled upon the jeepney that heads to Buscalan instead.

 Our party of four soon turned into a fellowship of seven.
 Seven strangers all aiming to be inked with a tattoo previously reserved for the headhunters and women of the Butbut tribe.

 With the Chico River below and the Cordillera mountains on the other side, we bid adieu to Bontoc.
 The party was only getting started.